 But, if you are aquaphobic like yours truly, you will have to make do with the hiking trail through the forest.
 There is a campsite, too, in case you want to spend a night in the forest.
 Rock climbing is also available for climbers.

-The 450-metre long canopy walk, which is 30-feet above the ground, is for those with a strong heart.
-It gives you an excellent view of the forest, the running river down below, and wildlife as they come to quench thirst.
+The 450-metre-long canopy walk, which is 30 feet above the ground, is for those with a strong heart.
+It gives you an excellent view of the forest, the running river down below, and wildlife as they come to quench their thirst.

 Aberdare National Park

-It is home to many wildlife species including elephants, the spotted hyena, leopards, warthogs, buffalos, and the black and white colobus monkeys, among others.
+It is home to many wildlife species, including elephants, spotted hyenas, leopards, warthogs, buffalos, and black and white colobus monkeys, among others.
 There have been rare sightings of animals like the African civet cat, the African Wild cat, the golden cat and the Giant Forest Hog.

 There are camping sites in the park and other activities like trout fishing, bird watching, and trekking.